Whether you are a new T1D Family, a TrialNet participant, a healthcare provider, or a researcher — you'll find resources here.

 Please follow along below to see where you may be on TrialNet’s Pathway to Prevention.

 If your test results are negative, it means no diabetes-related autoantibodies are present at this time.
 You are currently at lower risk than someone who tests positive.
 This is not a guarantee you will never develop T1D, because your autoantibody status can change.
-Children whose test results are negative are encouraged to get rescreened every year until they reach age 18.
+Participants younger than 18 years old who are negative for all autoantibodies, may be offered rescreening opportunities.

 IMPORTANT: The younger you are, the faster the disease can progress.
 Symptoms of T1D can come on quickly and be life-threatening.
 If you or someone you know has symptoms of T1D, be sure to see a healthcare professional right away.